recsyschallenge/2014/organizers/index.md

 tba

 ##Acknowledgment
-Organizers would like to thank the European 7th FP project <a href="http://crowdrec.eu">CrowdRec</a> <a href="https://twitter.com/CrowdRec">@CrowdRec</a> for founding the prizes of this year's challenge.
+Organizers would like to thank the European 7th FP project <a href="http://crowdrec.eu">CrowdRec</a> <a href="https://twitter.com/CrowdRec">@CrowdRec</a> for supporting the 2014 RecSys Challenge.

 ![CrowdRec](../img/crowdrec.png)